 Now that I’m back from Europe, and the holidays have passed, Girl Ninja and I are full steam ahead in making our 1930’s cottage more homey.
-On Saturday I spent a solid hour with an electrician getting quotes on everything from, running electricity out to our carport, repairing damaged outlets, and adding recessed lighting.
+On Saturday I spent a solid hour with an electrician getting quotes on everything from, running electricity out to our carport, repairing damaged outlets, and adding recessed lighting from Hinkley Lighting.
 I was surprised to learn electric work is nowhere near as expensive as I would have anticipated.
 Quartz countertops, however, are a different beast.

 If you recall, back in October Girl Ninja and I sanded, primed, and painted our kitchen cabinets.
 Here are some pictures of the process…